renaudJourdy/Fields-Mapping/notion/2-documentation/1-specifications/1-databases/README.md

 **Status:** 🎯 Structure Created - Content To Be Developed

-This section defines the three critical databases that serve as the single source of truth for field definitions and mappings in the Fleeti Telemetry Mapping system.
+This section defines the core databases that serve as the single source of truth for field definitions and mappings in the Fleeti Telemetry Mapping system.

 # Purpose

 The databases section provides:

 - **Provider Fields Database**: Complete catalog of all provider-specific telemetry fields
-- **Fleeti Fields Database**: Complete catalog of all Fleeti telemetry fields (~343+ fields)
+- **Fleeti Fields Database**: Complete catalog of all Fleeti canonical telemetry fields
 - **Mapping Fields Database**: Field transformation rules linking provider fields to Fleeti fields
+- **Change History Database** (Optional): Audit trail of all changes to fields and mappings

 **These databases are the definitive source of truth** for field definitions.
 Reference documents (like the schema specification) provide the big picture and help with prioritization, but field definitions come from these databases.